hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/permissions.html.md

 - Download Sentinel mocks
 - Read and write variables
 - Read and write state versions
-- Read and write workspace settings (workspace admins only)
+- Read and write workspace settings (workspace admins only) — this includes general settings, notification configurations, run triggers, and more.
 - Set or remove workspace permissions for any team (workspace admins only)
 - Delete workspace (workspace admins only)